There are plenty of reasons to install your own:

 Materials: PVC pipe; Condensate pump and vinyl tubing (optional)

-Unlike your old water heater, the hybrid unit produces condensate that needs to be drained.
+Unlike your old water heater, the heat pump unit produces condensate that needs to be drained.
 If there is a nearby floor or sink drain, attach PVC pipe to the water heater’s drain port(s) and route the condensate in a downward slope.

 Rather than using an elbow to connect the condensate line to the tank, use a tee fitting with an unglued cap that can be removed for easy cleaning access.